lakazatong/SDSetup/README.md

 - Cache settings after each txt2img generation in case it crashes and load them after reloading.

-- Install controlnet by default (poses by default or user defined? maybe).

 - Add previews automatically.

 - Close the runpod after ~5 mins and terminate it after ~10 mins of inactivity.